corda/corda-docs-portal/content/en/platform/corda/4.11/enterprise/network/available-network-parameters.md

 Encountering an owned contract in a JAR that is not signed by the rightful owner is most likely a sign of malicious behavior, and should be reported.
 The transaction verification logic will throw an exception when this happens.
 Read more about package ownership in the [Package namespace ownership]({{< relref "../node/deploy/env-dev.md#package-namespace-ownership" >}}) section.

+## `transactionRecoveryPeriod`

+When performing [Ledger Recovery]({{< relref ledger recovery >}}), this value specifies how far back in days transactions are recovered.
+The assumption is that any transactions prior to this time have already been backed up.

 ## `whitelistedContractImplementations`